-The most significant benefit of cross-training for runners is how it can reduce risk of injury.
+The most significant benefit of cross-training for runners is injury risk reduction.
 The primary causes of injury for runners include muscular imbalances, biomechanical irregularities, and overuse/overtraining.
 Biomechanical irregularities are quirks in your running form—overpronation, supination, uneven hips, and similar issues—that make you a bit more prone to injury.

-Cross training offers a solution to all of those issues.
+Cross-training offers help for all of those issues.
 By moving your body in a different motion than running, you can strengthen your muscles and smooth out imbalances.
-By reducing the amount of miles you run, you reduce the high impact on your muscles, joints, and bones.
-Biomechanical irregularities won’t be exacerbated, thus reducing your risk of injury.
-Finally, cross-training days prevent overuse injuries by reducing the repetitive stress of running on your body.
+By reducing the number of miles you run, you reduce the overall impact on your muscles, joints, and bones.

-If you do get injured and are unable for run for a few weeks, cross-training provides you with an alternative to stay fit as you rehabilitate your injury.
-Cross training can maintain and even improve your level of fitness during your time off, so that you return to running just as fit as before—if not even fitter.
+If you get injured and are unable to run for a few weeks, cross-training provides an alternative to stay fit as you rehabilitate your injury.
+Cross-training can maintain and even improve your level of fitness during your time off.

 What type of cross-training you do when injured is based on the nature of your injury.
 Injuries such as stress fractures will limit the type of activities you can do, while you may have more options for injuries such as sprains, strains, and tendonitis.
 Be sure to speak to your physical therapist or doctor about which types of cross-training you can safely do as you recover from your injury.